Spielberg's Film Ready Player One Performed Superbly On Easter Weekend And Looking To Repeat The Second Weekend

 — MovieTickets.com (@MovieTickets) April 1, 2018

-The movie review data website (Box Office Mojo) above went on to confirm it is anticipating a 51 percent drop this weekend.
-Put in another way, it could finish in second or third place at the box office.
+Box Office Mojo predicts that Ready Player One will experience a 51 percent drop this weekend.
+As a result, it could finish in second or third place at the box office.

 As reported by Forbes, the film grossed $120 million in China.
 On a daily average estimate, Ready Player One brought in $26 million.
-This means the movie is tracking to be Hollywood’s biggest export in China this year.
-Also, it is on pace to surpass G.I Joe: Retaliation, which tallied $62.5 million and within striking distance of Terminator: Salvation ($71 million).
+This means the movie is on track to become Hollywood’s biggest export in China this year.
+Also, it is on pace to surpass G.I Joe: Retaliation, which tallied $62.5 million, and within striking distance of Terminator: Salvation ($71 million).

-Since the movie is based on a virtual reality video game, its box office performance in China come as no surprise.
-Forbes magazine explained within its review of the film that anything related to video games is bound for success in this particular market.
+Since the movie is centered around a virtual reality video game, its box office performance in China comes as no surprise.
+Forbes explained in its review of the film that anything related to video games is bound for success in this particular market.

 “The film is a glorified virtual reality video game and was almost certain to do well in a country filled with avid gamers.
 That’s partially why Legendary’s Warcraft was a big deal in China for about a hot minute in the summer of 2016, earning $90 million in its first two days before collapsing for a $217m total,” Forbes wrote in a post.